 Goal: To foster innovation to improve patient care and patient outcomes.

 Genomic medicine is a very rapidly progressing field.
 A major strategic focus for AMP is advancing innovation for the purpose of improving patient care.
 As new technologies emerge, AMP addresses them with evidence-based practice guidelines and education to shape standards for high quality molecular testing.
+At any point in time, we typically have more than a dozen practice guidelines in development with a publication timeframe of two years or less.

 Goal: Establish AMP as a professional association for all types of professionals related to molecular pathology.